TobiWo/eth-duties/README.md

 ### Run in Docker

 **Note: You might have realized the `--tty` option for the `docker run` command.
-During development of the rest feature I realized that there is an issue with the server package I'm using to run the rest server and the colorful logging which eth-duties offers.
+During development of the rest feature I realized that there is an issue with the server package I'm using, to run the rest server, and the colorful logging which eth-duties offers.
 Without adding the `tty` flag the logging wouldn't be colored for some reason.
-I will furhter investigate and hopefully find a more consistent solution in the future but for now please add the `tty` flag if you want colorful logging.
-The compose files where updated as well.**
+I will further investigate and hopefully find a more consistent solution in the future but for now please add the `tty` flag if you want colorful logging.
+The compose files also consider this change.**

 1. Build image